23.08.2022 | A good way to increase the acceptance of wind and solar power

 Axpo’s French subsidiary and photovoltaic expert Urbasolar put together tailor-made financing initiatives to allow local actors to optimize their share of the economic benefits of solar energy projects while taking part in the energy transition.
 This means that the local population can directly invest in renewable energy sources through participatory fund-raising campaigns.
 With this type of financing there is something in it for both sides: the developer can invest the money again in other renewable projects and the citizen receives an annual return on his investment.

-For the Axpo subsidiary Urbasolar this system proved to be highly rewarding; it was able to raise 10 million euros through more than 25 citizen funding across France in the year 2019, exceeding its annual target by 20%.
+This model has proved extremely successful for Axpo: The subsidiary Urbasolar was able to raise 7.5 million euros in 2021 in France through over 25 citizen funding.
 These funds contribute to the financing of various types of photovoltaic systems: ground-based power stations, parking shades, buildings and greenhouses.

 For the local population, participatory funding means that they can invest in such sustainable projects – such as a solar energy plant – and get a return in form of an interest rate for their stake.
 Urbasolar conducts these campaigns as locally as possible, aiming especially at those living in proximity to the photovoltaics stations and employees working at those sites.
 The goal is to facilitate ownership of the projects by the various local populations.